IsnaZ23/Soal-Algoritma/README.md

 ## 📄 License

-This project is for educational purposes only.
+This project is for educational purposes only , Thank you for looking my work